Crommy90/polish/README.md

+# Po Polsku!

+This is an app to try and help me learn/revise Polish.
+It contains a lot of AI assisted coding and AI code generation (then cleaned up),

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.